-We also have a special team of music-loving staff which who have volunteered from around the BBC to help listen to the tracks uploaded every week.
+We also have a special team of music-loving staff around the BBC who have volunteered to help listen to the tracks uploaded every week.
 Members of this panel don't work directly on a show, but it's their job to spot the very best tunes and flag them up immediately to radio show teams for airplay consideration.
 The decision to broadcast your song still rests with show teams.
 If your track is listened to first by a member of this panel, we'll let you know via email.

 There's no easy answer here.
 Obviously, we can't play every track that we receive.
 So try not to be too discouraged if your tracks are listened to but don't get broadcast.
 There are plenty of other avenues out there to explore, and in the Advice section of our site you'll find loads of short videos from industry experts and established musicians that might give you some pointers about other ways to get you and your music noticed.

 So, think carefully about what you submit.
-Make sure you're 100% happy with the tracks you've recorded before you upload them to us, and fill out your biog on your profile with a decent amount of info about you and your music, enough to give our radio teams a flavour of what you're all about and something read out on air.
+Make sure you're 100% happy with the tracks you've recorded before you upload them to us, and fill out the Biography section on your Profile with a decent amount of info about you and your music, enough to give our radio teams a flavour of what you're all about and something to read out on air.

 As this is a new initiative for BBC Music Introducing, we've tried to answer the most anticipated questions below: